Featured Topics

 James Hosie, an equity analyst at UK investment bank Shore Capital, said a return to preconflict shipping traffic could take months, but said the news could be seen as "removing the threat" of a continued stalemate that could spur further price spikes.

-With prices declining, market structures have flattened, with hefty premiums for prompt supply evaporating.
-For ICE Brent futures, M1/M2 backwardation -- or the premium for the August contract over September -- has narrowed to 48 cents/b, the weakest spread since the war began, and it halved in the two days after the announcement.
+With prices declining, market structures have flattened, shedding hefty premiums for prompt supply.
+For ICE Brent futures, M1/M2 backwardation -- or the premium for the August contract over September -- has narrowed to 38 cents/b, the weakest spread since the war began, and has shrunk by around three quarters in the last week.

-The Brent Contract-for-Difference, which measures the difference between physical barrels and forward-dated supply, is reflecting its narrowest backwardation since early March, with settlements for the penultimate week of June priced just 75 cents above equivalent levels four weeks ahead.
+The Brent Contract-for-Difference, which measures the difference between physical barrels and forward-dated supply, has almost returned to its structure in February, with backwardation quickly evaporating.
+On June 17, settlements for the penultimate week of June were priced just 51 cents above levels four weeks ahead, contrasting to an equivalent time spread of $24/b in early April.

-Meanwhile, the Brent/Dubai spread, which reflects the difference between the Atlantic Basin benchmark and its Middle Eastern equivalent, has dropped to $6.70/b, another postwar low.
+Meanwhile, the Brent/Dubai spread, which reflects the difference between the Atlantic Basin benchmark and its Middle Eastern equivalent, has dropped to $5.58/b, down from over $18/b and its lowest since March.

 Despite the drastic price swings, analysts say prices could go even lower.